Deputy Chief of Staff of the United States Army

-Duties and history
+Duties

-The appointment of the deputy chief of staff was made by the United States Secretary of War, based on the recommendation of the army's chief of staff.
-The deputy chief of staff was authorized to hold the rank of major general until World War II, when the deputy became a lieutenant general, then a full general.
-The deputy was the army's second-in-command and was authorized to aid the chief in providing overall direction and guidance to the organization.
-Specific responsibilities within the deputy's purview included review of existing policies and promulgation of new ones.
-In addition, the deputy chief of staff maintained approval and oversight responsibility of the army's budgetary and legislative direction.
-The deputy also determined guidance for the army's organization and manning, as well as administrative procedures for day-to-day operations.
-The deputy chief of staff was replaced in November 1948 with the position of Vice Chief of Staff of the United States Army.
+The deputy chief of staff of the Army was second-in-command to the chief of staff of the Army.
+The deputy chief of staff was authorized to aid the chief of staff of the Army in providing high-level direction and guidance to the Army.
+The deputy chief of staff's specific responsibilities included reviewing existing policies and promulgating new ones.
+In addition, the deputy chief of staff also maintained responsibility for the oversight and approval of the Army's budgetary and legislative direction.
+The deputy chief of staff also determined guidance for the Army's organization and staffing, as well as administrative procedures for day-to-day operations.